sky-uk/client-lib-ios-test-foundation/README.md

 public func routeImagesAt(path: String, properties: ((HttpRequest) -> ImageProperties)? = nil) -> UITestHttpServerBuilder {
 ```
 It allows to define endpoint returning image dynamically create by the server.
-Build all routes added so far and starts the mock server.

 Example
 ```swift